 We should have access to local, neighborhood doctors, and healthcare that is affordable and comprehensive.
 We should be able to choose what coverage to pay for.
 With the amount of money saved from having to cover all of the population under the system, the government could lower taxes and provide this service in a small scale to those who are in need but can't afford it.
 Socialized systems can work, but in small and controlled scales, and for a limited amount of time.

 Free college is yet another thing I had access to.
 In my experience, however, the cost of adding college to the free public education system completely deteriorated the quality of education in high school, middle school, etc.

 These schools lacked teachers, infrastructure, and more.
-Due to the weight of carrying the price tag of college on its back, most schools provided zero substantial knowledge or actual education to its students.
+Due to the weight of carrying the price tag of college on its back, most schools provided zero substantial knowledge or actual education to their students.

 The cost of adding college to the free public education system completely deteriorated the quality of education in high school, middle school, etc.

-The beauty of the ideology quickly showed its beast-like face, providing the country with a system that caused people to pay for high taxes while having to work multiple jobs to pay for these services privately.
-The system worked as a glass ceiling in which the poor could not move up or be treated decently in society.
+The beauty of the ideology quickly showed its beast-like face, providing the country with a system that forced people to pay high taxes, while having to work multiple jobs to pay for the better, private versions of these services.
+The system worked as a glass ceiling in which the poor could not move up nor be treated decently in society.